ScriptRaccoon/portfolio-website/src/data/posts/grouptheory-typescript-part2.md

 No error is thrown by the declaration of the group, which means that the group axioms are indeed satisfied.
 (We implemented this behavior in Part 1.)
 Also, the group behaves as expected.

-There are more conceptual constructions of the group `Z/nZ` (with quotient groups), but the one above is more practical for the code.
-There is also an infinite cyclic group, `Z`, but as already explained in Part 1, we cannot model this in TypeScript.
-There is also a better, more abstract definition of cyclic groups (via generators), but this is not relevant for now.
+There are more conceptual constructions of the group `Z/nZ` (with quotient groups), but the one above is easier to implement in our setup.
+There is also an infinite cyclic group, `Z`, but as already explained in Part 1, we cannot model it in TypeScript.

 ## Symmetric groups

 ### Permutations

 For every set `X`, there is a group that consists of all the bijective functions `f : X ---> X`.
-A function is _bijective_ if it has an inverse function.
+A function is _bijective_ if it has an [inverse function](https://en.wikipedia.org/wiki/Inverse_function).
 This essentially means that `f` just _permutes_ or _reorders_ the elements of `X`.
-For example, `f : Z ---> Z`, `f(z) := -z` is bijective, but `f : Z ---> Z`, `f(z) := 0` is not.

-The group composition of two functions `f : X ---> X`, `g : X ---> X` is, well, their composition:
+The group composition of two bijective functions `f : X ---> X`, `g : X ---> X` is, well, their composition:

 `X ---f---> X ---g--> X`